srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 - For this device, the ISIM needed to be in SIM tray 2.
 If your device is dual SIM capable and you cannot see the network, try placing the ISIM in the other slot.

 - If you were previously able to see the network, but now cannot, you should eject the ISIM and insert it again.
-The device may be blacklisting the gNB if the device as previously tried to connect and failed.
+The device may be blacklisting the gNB if the device has previously tried to connect and failed.

 - You should check that the gNB is transmitting correctly.
 This can be done with a spectrum analyzer or tools like `gr-fospher <https://kb.ettus.com/Fosphor>`_ and `Maia SDR <https://maia-sdr.org/>`_.
 An example of a "healthy" gNB broadcast from Maia SDR can be seen here: